genny-project/credentials-genny/Customer-project.md

 5. Create a Github Repository
 - Create a repository on your personal or company account and give it a name with the following format. credentials-${customer_code}.
-Ex: credentials-channel40.
+Ex: credentials-rolefy.

 6. Create Environment Variables